r1cdev/touchosc-reaktor-toybox-tp/USER_GUIDE.md

 Reset the track position to the start on the selected track (all 3 if LINK selected).
 The start position is 1 or the last step, depending on the sequencer track direction mode.

 ### Pause
 Pause the selected track (all 3 if LINK selected).
-The sequencer track stops, no MIDI output.
-Clock continues running.
-Once pause is disabled, the sequencer track will restart playing again.
+The sequencer track stops, no MIDI output and clock continues running.
+When pause is disabled, the sequencer track will restart playing again.

 ### Step
 Manual one step forward the selected track (all 3 if LINK selected).
 This is useful to test your sequence.